enesbasbug/enesbasbug/README.md

 ### Hi there

-I'm an MSc Artificial Intelligence student in London at QMUL.
+I'm an MSc Artificial Intelligence alumni.

 I cannot share my coursework/assignments due to the **policy** my uni has; however, these are the ones I've done during my master's degree.